-Cavs, GM Griffin part after title, 3 straight NBA Finals
+GM Griffin, Cavs part ways after title, 3 straight Finals

-CLEVELAND (AP) — David Griffin’s run with the Cleveland Cavaliers is over after one championship and three straight trips to the NBA Finals.
+Griffin’s three-year run as general manager with Cleveland is over after one championship and three straight trips to the NBA Finals.

-The general manager and team mutually parted ways on Monday when owner Dan Gilbert said Griffin’s contract will not be extended once it expires June 30.
+After guiding the team through its most successful stretch, Griffin mutually parted ways with the Cavs as owner Dan Gilbert said the GM’s contract will not be extended once it expires June 30.

-Griffin’s departure comes on the anniversary of the Cavs’ dramatic Game 7 win over Golden State, capping a historic comeback that gave Cleveland its first major professional sports championship since 1964.

 Most Read Stories